Neuron:

 Reflex action is a quick, automatic, and involuntary response to a stimulus without conscious thinking, such as withdrawing the hand from a hot object.
 It occurs instantly to protect the body from harm and is controlled through a simple neural pathway.

-A reflex arc is the neural pathway that allows sensory nerves to directly connect with motor nerves, usually in the spinal cord, enabling rapid responses.
-It evolved to provide fast protection in dangerous situations, even before the brain processes the signal.
+A reflex arc is the neural pathway followed during a reflex action, involving a sensory neuron, relay neuron (interneuron), and motor neuron.
+It enables rapid protective responses in dangerous situations, even before the brain processes the signal.

 ImgnotraC3A7atarcreflexeng.svg